Michael Craig (footballer, born 2003): Reading

 In April 2022, Craig featured for Reading in their Berks & Bucks Senior Cup semi-final against Milton Keynes Dons.

 On 22 June 2022, Reading announced the signing of Craig to their U23 team.
-Craig made his debut for Reading in their 2-1 EFL Cup defeat to Stevenage on 9 August 2022, coming on as a second half substitute for Tyrese Fornah.
+Craig made his debut for Reading in their 2–1 EFL Cup defeat to Stevenage on 9 August 2022, coming on as a second-half substitute for Tyrese Fornah.

+On 8 May 2024, Reading activated a one-year extension to Craig's contract, keeping him at the club until the summer of 2025.

+For the 2024/25 season, Craig was given the number 5 shirt, and featured predominantly at right-back in the first stages of the campaign.
+Rubén Sellés confirmed that during the off-season Craig had alerted him to his ability to play at right-back, in addition to his usual central midfield position, via a text message.
+On 22 October 2024, Craig scored his first senior goal in a 2–1 away win against Exeter City.
+Craig scored his second goal of the season on 28 January 2025, in a 3-2 defeat away to Burton Albion.
+In March, Craig was ruled out for the remainder of the season as a result of injury.

+Leyton Orient

+On 4 July 2025 he signed for Leyton Orient.

 International career

 Both born in England, Michael Craig and his younger identical twin Matthew Craig have represented Scotland at age group level.
-Matthew said of their international allegiance, "“Both of my grandfathers are Scottish.
-Obviously, once Scotland came calling, it was a big honour to be selected here, There wasn’t a debate.”
+Matthew said of their international allegiance, "Both of my grandfathers are Scottish.
+Obviously, once Scotland came calling, it was a big honour to be selected here, There wasn't a debate."

 Craig has represented Scotland at U16, U17 and U19 level.
 On 8 September 2022, Craig was called up to the Scotland U21 squad for the first time, making his debut on 22 September 2022 against Northern Ireland.